BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 STARTING POSITIONS

-Both players roll a D6 â€” the player with the highest result chooses one of the deployment zones.
+Both players roll a D6 — the player with the highest result chooses one of the deployment zones.
 They then select a warband in their force and roll a D6.

 Players then take it in turns (starting with the player who rolled highest) to select a warband in their force and roll a D6.